CSIS-iLab/new-silk-road/DETAILED_INSTRUCTIONS.md

 $ createdb reconasia
 ```

-Installing the [Heroku CLI tools](https://devcenter.heroku.com/articles/heroku-cli) can allow you to retrive a copy of the current staging or production databases.
+Installing the [Heroku CLI tools](https://devcenter.heroku.com/articles/heroku-cli) can allow you to retrieve a copy of the current staging or production databases.
 You can see the available DB snapshots via:

 ```sh